 (c) The Advisory Board shall advise the Department of Public Health on

-all aspects of its responsibilities under this Act and the Specialized Mental Health Rehabilitation Facilities Act, including the format
+all aspects of its responsibilities under this Act and the Specialized Mental Health Rehabilitation Act of 2013, including the format

 and content of any rules promulgated by the Department of Public Health.